alexandrainst/torch-trandsforms/README.md

 ## Authors

-The project is maintained by employees at the [Alexandra Institute](https://alexandra.dk/)
+The project is maintained by developers at the [Alexandra Institute](https://alexandra.dk/)

-Oliver G. Hjermitslev (ohjerm) <oliver.gyldenberg@alexandra.dk>
+ - Oliver G. Hjermitslev (ohjerm) <oliver.gyldenberg@alexandra.dk>

 ...to be expanded...